nikhilochani/Fetch-Rewards-Data-Analysis/README.md

 # Fetch Rewards Data Analysis

 This repository contains the analysis and insights for the Fetch Rewards Data Analyst Take-Home Challenge.
-The structure follows a logical progression from data exploration to analysis and stakeholder communication.

 ## Repository Structure